GovernorFancyPants/desolaterunner/_posts/2016-08-20-packing-for-ccc.md

 **Additional warm midlayer top**

 This one was the hardest for me to decide since there are two options, but ultimately I went for the second one.
+Mostly because of flexibility.
 1. One single midlayer long sleeve top for warmth (cotton excluded) with a minimum weight of 180g (Men, size M)
 2. A two piece clothing combination of a long sleeve baselayer/midlayer for warmth (cotton excluded) with a minimum weight of 110g (Men, size M) and a windproof jacket with DWR (Durable Water Repellent) protection	OBLIGATORY